amanzi/amanzi/doc/input_spec/AmanziNativeSpecV5.rst

 A user may request periodic writes of field data for the purposes of visualization.
 The user will specify explicitly what is to be included in the file at each snapshot.
 Visualization files can only be written at intervals corresponding to the numerical time step values or intervals corresponding to the cycle number; writes are controlled by time step cycle number.

 * `"Visualization Data`" [list] can accept a file name base [string] and cycle data [list] that is used to generate the file base name or directory base name that is used in writing visualization data.
-It can also accept a set of lists to specify which field quantities to write
+  It can also accept a set of lists to specify which field quantities to write.
+  The file name can contain relative or absolute path to an *existing* directory only.

   * `"file name base`" [string] ("amanzi_vis")